September 13, 2016

 Five Must-See Textiles at London Design Festival

-For textile enthusiasts, the annual festival will offer up some fantastic examples of innovative materiality and craftsmanship at the London Design Festival.
+For textile enthusiasts, there will be some fantastic examples of innovative materiality and craftsmanship at the London Design Festival.

 The London-based design duo Doshi Levien

 As New York celebrates its first ever Textiles Month—meant to shine a light on an aspect of design often not given the public attention it deserves—London is gearing up for the nine-day creative extravaganza that is the London Design Festival (September 17-25).
 With over 300 partners, the festival always does a masterful job of showcasing the best local and international talents across all scales of design.
 For textile enthusiasts, there will be some fantastic examples of innovative materiality and craftsmanship on display.
 Here are our picks of the textile highlights from the London Design Festival:

 The London-based design duo Doshi Levien will unveil their first collection of curtains for Kvadrat with Pilotis, a textile installation at the Kvadrat showroom.
 The collection itself, like a few of the duo’s past works, takes its inspiration from architecture and, in particular, the works of Le Corbusier.

 Responding to the resurgent interest in “artist textiles” from the midcentury era, Toronto’s Textile Museum of Canada commissioned ten contemporary artists from the city to explore the medium of cloth.
 The Fashion and Textile Museum in London will present the results, which can be ordered by the yard from the Textile Museum of Canada’s online shop.

 Jewelry designer Anabela Chan collaborated with Bernhardt Textiles on a collection of five fabrics with exotic inspirations and rich jewel tones that debuted at ICFF in New York this past May.
 In London, visitors will be able to see the fabrics in Chan’s store, alongside the precious stones that inspired them.